Facebook Tracking Pixel

 Guide to creating an accessible website

 Having your websites content accessible to everyone, including people who suffer from specific disabilities is becoming increasingly more important.
 You’re able to do this by implementing assistive technologies and following some very simple steps.
-Below is a checklist of a few important accessibility issues to consider when trying to make your website accessible.
+Below is a web accessibility checklist of a few important issues to consider when trying to make your website accessible.

 Keyboard Navigation